aliazgb/Note-App-React/README.md

 # Note App (React)

-A simple note-taking app built with React and Context API.
+A simple note-taking app built with React + TypeScript and Context API.
 Created as a practice project for learning  testing with Vitest and React Testing Library.

 ## Features